mikesmallhelp/wacat/README.md

 ```
 npm run test && npm run build && npm install -g && ./run-tests.sh
 ```
 The run-tests.sh script runs all test cases and verifies that wacat works correctly.
+Or just push your changes to repository and let the GitHub Actions run the tests.

 In Windows do your changes and run